ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 Within the directory, create the virtual Python environment by typing `virtualenv env`.

-To activate the virtual environment, type `source env/bin/activate`.
+To activate the virtual environment, type the following from within the newly created directory:

+(Linux/MacOSX)
+`source env/bin/activate`

+(Windows)
+`env\Scripts\activate.bat`

 Your terminal should now look something like this:

 ![VirtualEnv](Images/VirtualEnvSETUP.png)

-As in the image above, ensure that to the left of your username you see **(env)**.
+As in the image above, ensure that to the left of your username you see **(env)** or similar.
 This means you have entered the virtual environment.

 #### Installing the web application tools